MicrosoftDocs/well-architected/well-architected/reliability/metrics.md

 Microsoft Service Level Agreement (SLA) provides insight into availability of areas that Microsoft commits to. **SLAs don't guarantee an offering as a whole**.
 When evaluating SLAs, have a good understanding of the coverage provided around the published percentile.

 For instance, consider Azure App Service Web Apps.
 It's considered available when it returns a 200 OK status in a given use case.
-Within that specific context and timeframe, it doesn't guarantee availability of features such as Easy Auth.
-Similarly, slot switching behavior isn't covered by the SLA.
+Within that specific context and timeframe, it doesn't cover financially-backed guarantee on the availability of features such as Easy Auth or slot switching.
 Areas that aren't mentioned explicitly in the agreement should be considered as best-effort by the platform.

 So, if your workload relies on deployment slots, you can't derive your SLO solely from the Azure App Services SLA.
 As a workload team, it becomes necessary to hedge and predict the uptime availability.
 However, this prediction can be uncertain, which is why closely tying your SLO to the platform SLA can be problematic.